verneh/DS/ChurnModelling/Readme.md

 scipy
 xgboost

 Will continuously update this kernel.
 Currently deciding where to host it.
-For rfc_model.pickle, it's 256 MB. you're going to have to run this separately on your laptop, computer, google colab or whatnot.

 Did some of the modelling through Google Colab with the file - colab_churn.ipynb